mkain112/mkain112.github.io/_posts/2025-06-20-ChessRobotFirst-hardware.md

 ## Gantry and Motion Envelope

 ![motion envelope](/assets/chess/3hw/envlope.gif){: .right}
-I wasn't able to track down my video of this step (and to give you a peak behind the curtain I have made significant progress since then), so enjoy this gif of the 3d model.
+I wasn't able to track down my video of this step (and to give you a peek behind the curtain, I have made significant progress since then), so enjoy this gif of the 3D model.

 ---

 ## Prototype Parts

-Some changes were required to the parts.
+Some changes to the parts were required.
 - It became clear that the motor mount screw holes were inaccessible so I widened the clearance for a screwdriver.
 - The tolerance of printed parts was difficult to dial in.
 It depended on the orientation of the part being printed.
 I added a flex slot, which may come back to bite me if the gantry lacks rigidity.